lliendo/Radar/docs/server-configuration.rst

 file Radar assumes that you don't want to use this feature and consecuently the console is fully disabled.
 By default Radar does not enable the server console so you have to explicitly enable it.
 The default port if not specified is 3334.
+Also note the allowed hosts option, it allows you to specify which hosts are allowed to connect to the Radar server console.
+It acts as a basic security measure to restrict potential unwanted clients.
+By default all clients are rejected, this means to you have to explicitly set this option to at least allow one client to connect, otherwise you won't be able to use to the console.

 To connect to the Radar server console launch the console client :